tim-fan/dockerfiles/20200805_dnn_detect_noetic_support/README.md

 Confims that the current version (490c4423) can build and run in ROS noetic.

+ - note the current version is failing to build tests

 ## Build
 ```bash
 docker build . -t dnn_detect:noetic